[PjM][epic][tools] Share openQA Hardware between SUSE and openSUSE

 If this approach is not accepted, than as openSUSE Chairman I formally request that openSUSE receive the 'missing' o3 worker that was purchased at the same time as openqaworker1 and openqaworker4, or a suitable alternative.

-#6 Updated by okurz over 3 years ago
+#6 Updated by okurz almost 4 years ago

 - Category set to Infrastructure